 The Cancer Research UK/BUPA Foundation Cancer Prevention Initiative is accelerating behavioural research and policy research which has real impact on cancer prevention, a strategic priority for Cancer Research UK.

 Nearly half of all cancers are attributed to various lifestyle and environmental factors.
 Cancer prevention through behaviour change has the potential to make a significant difference.
 We know many cancers can be prevented, but knowing how to prevent them is a huge challenge that will require extensive research, public and policy interventions and societal will.

 The aims of this partnership

-It is a challenge that Cancer Research UK in partnership with the Bupa Foundation is taking on by establishing the new Cancer Prevention Initiative.
 The initiative aims to tackle cancer by funding cutting edge research into behavioural and lifestyle changes that can prevent people getting cancer, and the policies that support such changes, for the benefit of both the wider public and for those who have already been affected by cancer.

 To achieve this, under the auspices of the International Advisory Board (IAB), and led by a Cancer Prevention Champion, the Cancer Prevention Initiative will be active in three main areas.